 A total of 173 patients already underwent pre-assessment by the Ophthalmic Unit’s nursing staff to plan the surgical schedules and identify each patient’s individual requirements.

 The first surgical session commenced on 1st July.

-Mrs Isabella Crisp, Clinical Lead for the Ophthalmic Unit said: “Demand for cataract surgery is a challenge facing many health organisations worldwide.
+Mrs Isabella Crisp, Clinical Lead for the Ophthalmic Unit said: “Demand for cataract and LASIK surgery is a challenge facing many health organisations worldwide.
 We are very grateful to have the opportunity to embark on this exercise to improve access to cataract surgery for our patients and are proud to do so with the expertise of our highly skilled local staff.
 I would like to thank all staff involved for their work and commitment in planning this initiative to ensure its success”.